 It’s no secret that I love WordPress.
 It has been the platform of choice for me since I started blogging seven years ago.
 It could have been any number of options really and I’m thankful that when I googled “how to start a blog”; the first words I saw were WordPress is King.

-I ran straight to Barnes & Noble…well straight to their bakery counter to get my beloved toffee nut latte, and then plopped myself down in the business aisle to learn all I could about blogging.
-I remember staying there for most of the day and consuming book covers as if I was a sponge. hint: I’m still that way!
+I ran straight to B&N…well straight to their bakery counter to get my beloved latte, and then plopped myself down in the business aisle to learn all I could about blogging.
+I remember staying there for most of the day and consuming book covers as if I was a sponge.
+Hint: I’m still that way!

 Here’s why WordPress is King: